Intellectual Property Regulations - 2024/25

 Academic Articles are defined as research publications including books, contributions to books, academic journal articles, conference papers or conference abstracts whether they are published in hard copy or electronic form.

-Textbooks are defined as teaching material that while they can be recommended as part of the reading or as a reference source for a course are not integral or essential to the course and are available to individuals who are not registered for the course.
+Textbooks are defined as teaching materials that while they can be recommended as part of the reading or as a reference source for a course are not necessarily integral or essential to the course and are available to individuals who are not registered for the course.

 4.3.2 Course Materials